Christian Kalvenes

-Christian Kalvenes (born 8 March 1977) is a retired Norwegian footballer who played as a defender.
-During his career he had three spells with SK Brann and played for Åsane and Sogndal.
-He also played abroad for Dundee United in Scotland and Burnley in England.
+Christian Kalvenes (born 8 March 1977) is a Norwegian former footballer and the managing director of SK Brann, a position he has held since April 2022.
+As a player, he was a defender who had three spells with Brann between 1995 and 2012, and also played for Åsane and Sogndal in Norway, Dundee United in Scotland, and Burnley in England, helping the latter to promotion to the Premier League in 2009.